 Looking for some tips for coping with chronic pain?
 Check out this website released by the NSW Agency for Clinical Innovation.

-Women and girls with endometriosis commonly experience the following bowel related symptoms:
+People with endometriosis commonly experience the following bowel related symptoms:

 You can relieve bowel related symptoms, by making changes to your diet.
 Conditions such as Crohns or Coeliac disease should be investigated too before making dietary changes or the diagnosis might be missed.

 FODMAP’s™ (as they are commonly called) are a set of ‘difficult-to-digest carbohydrates found in wheat, milk, beans, soy, certain fruits, vegetables, nuts and sweeteners which are known to cause IBS’*.
-Women with endometriosis often have a sensitised bowel and FODMAP’s™ tend to be the irritants.
+People with endometriosis often have a sensitised bowel and FODMAP’s™ tend to be the irritants.

-Women with endometriosis are commonly sensitive to certain foods which can be disturbing, painful and disruptive.
+People with endometriosis are commonly sensitive to certain foods which can be disturbing, painful and disruptive.
 It is helpful to know which foods frequently make the bowel symptoms worse.

 Begin taking notice of what you eat and keep a record.